rom-rb/rom-rb.org/source/doc-pages/guides/adapters/kafka.md

 # Messages "bar" and "baz" will be added to the partition 1 ("foo".count % 2 = 1).
 insert.with(key: "foo").call "bar", "baz"
 ```

+### Compression

+To use snappy compression, install the [snappy][snappy] gem, or simply add gem 'snappy' to your project's Gemfile.

 ## Relations